Best DDoS Protection Tools for Small Websites (2026 Guide + Free Options)

 Pricing: Higher-end

-This is where things start getting more serious.
+This tier is where things start getting more serious.

 Not something I’d recommend for beginners, but once traffic grows, tools like this make more sense.